-I was on Newstalk ZB last weekend for an hour talking travel.
+I was on Newstalk ZB recently for an hour talking travel.
 It’s a talkback radio station broadcast throughout New Zealand and I’ve done these “summer broadcasting” hour long travel shows for the past four years.
 I absolutely love it!
-You can really get into talking about a destination or hear callers own travel tips and squirrel them away to try out some time.
+You can really get into talking about a destination or hear callers own travel tips when they phone in and squirrel them away to try out some time.

 But on Sunday someone texted in and asked where would I recommend for someone who wanted to go to an absolute hidden gem, a place no one really even knows about.
 The most remote vacation destination I could think of.

 I thought about it for a bit (I only had a few seconds because dead air is never good on radio!)

 Of course the minute you tell people about a remote hidden gem that “you won’t find in all the guide books”, then voila.
 It becomes a blog post!

 But two years ago I think I found it:

 The best hidden vacation spot, far from it all, off the internet grid, close to the rawness of nature and really an undiscovered gem by many is…